tracel-ai/burn/contributor-book/src/getting-started/setting-up-the-environment.md

 1. `cargo clippy --fix --allow-dirty`, this will run clippy and fix any issues it can, the allow dirty flag is required whenever you have uncommitted changes
 2. `cargo fmt --all`, this will run rustfmt on all files in the project
 3. `./run_checks.sh all`, this is a script located in the project root that builds and tests the project.
-It is required that this pass prior to merging a PR.
+It is required that this passes prior to merging a PR.
 Fair warning, running these tests can take a while[^2].

 ## Updating the burn semver version